 Dr. Correigh Greene is a population ecologist with the National Marine Fisheries Service’s Northwest Fisheries Science Center in Seattle.
 His work focuses on the population dynamics of estuary-dependent species and Pacific salmon, including the influence of climate on juvenile outmigrations and adult returns.
 His climate research started in 2003 as he examined the relative influence of winter floods compared to other environmental factors on adult return rates.

 Dr. Eric Grossman is a coastal and marine geologist with the United States Geological Survey.
 He has been working on climate and ecosystem science in the Skagit since 2006.
 His research has focused on estuarine mixing, sediment transport and nearshore habitat change.

-Dr. Jon Riedel, SC2 Chair, is a National Park Service geologist at North Cascades National Park.
-His areas of expertise include geomorphology, glacial history, and glacial mass balance.
+Dr. Jon Riedel, SC2 Chair, brings decades of experience and expertise including geomorphology, glacial history, and glacial mass balance.
 He has been engaged in research on climate science in the Skagit region since the1980s.
 Dr. Riedel’s primary focus of research is the glacial history of climate change, including the response of glaciers to modern climate change and the implications of that response for water resources.